Avilla, Missouri: Etymology

-It is verified that Avilla, Missouri, was named on or before 1858 because of the plat documentation, but who selected the name and why remains a mystery.
-The town was founded by Andrew L. Love and David S. Holman, merchant-landowners who basically wanted to sell goods and property at the edge of the frontier in the mid-1850s, but little information was recorded by them, and even less about them.
-An authentic explanation for the name may exist in an old document or letter, but it has yet to be discovered or made public, and the knowledge may have died with the founders.
+Avilla, Missouri, was named on or before 1858, based on plat documentation.
+However, the origin of the name remains a mystery.
+The town was founded by Andrew L. Love and David S. Holman, merchant-landowners who wanted to sell goods and property at the edge of the frontier in the mid-1850s, but little information was recorded by them.
 In the United States, the list of similarly named places includes: a small town in Noble County, Indiana, a township in Comanche County, Kansas, and an unincorporated community in Saline County, Arkansas.

-A myth that Avilla, Missouri, was named after Avilla, Indiana, was started in 1930 when it was published in the M.A. thesis from Robert Lee Meyers, University of Missouri-Columbia "Place Names In The Southwest Counties Of Missouri".
-Although early settlers did come to Avilla, Missouri, from Indiana, the Indiana town was documented to have been named seventeen years after the Missouri town, by Judge Edwin Randal in 1875.
-Before that time, Avilla, Indiana, was known as “Hill Town” until 1875.
+Robert Lee Meyers theorized that Avilla, Missouri, was named after Avilla, Indiana in Place Names In The Southwest Counties of Missouri, his 1930 thesis at the University of Missouri-Columbia.
+Although early settlers did come to Avilla, Missouri, from Indiana in 1875, Judge Edwin Randal documented that the Indiana town was known as Hill Town until 1875, changing to Avilla seventeen years after the Missouri town was named.